McGarrett7/SonTung/README.md

-# SonTung
-Some exercise of Playwright with Python course
+# Pkaywright with Python course
 ### Installation
 Clone the repository:
 ```sh